In silico drug designCall: 10th Open Access Grant Competition

 Origin of the Second Stellar Generation in Globular ClustersCall: 5th Open Access Grant Competition

 Scientists from the Czech Academy of Sciences study globular clusters; compact groups of hundreds of thousands of stars.
 In our Milky Way Galaxy, there are about 150 globular clusters.
 Their age is comparable to the age of the universe, and the way they originate is one of the greatest mysteries of astrophysics.
 Modern instruments, such as the Hubble Space Telescope, have revealed the surprising and difficult to explain chemical composition of the stars forming these clusters.
 It has shown, for example, that in a given globular cluster the stars have the same iron content.
 This strongly supports the idea that the whole cluster of stars originated from a single cloud of gas.
 On the other hand, star cluster stars differ in the content of some light elements, such as helium or oxygen, and this suggests that the stars have been created in more generations, and the younger generations contain elements created by older generations.
 Using our supercomputers, scientists led by Dr. Richard Wünsch simulated the creation of the second generation stars.
 They have developed a model according to which the second generation originated from the material of the star winds - the particle stream that escapes from the atmosphere of the first generation stars.

-Domain Decomposition Solvers for Incompressible FlowsCall: 4th Open Access Grant Competition
+Scalable Solvers for Subsurface Flow SimulationsCall: 4th Open Access Grant Competition

 Researcher: Jakub Šístek